A Unified FPT Framework for Crossing Number Problems: Introduction

+\subparagraph{New contributions.} Our primary contribution lies in developing a general and easily describable framework that unifies a large part of the many existing variants of the crossing number problem.
+Our framework takes the following form.
+We fix a surface~$\surf$ and a class~$\DD$ of (possibly edge-colored) topological drawings of graphs on~$\surf$, corresponding to the class of ``allowed'' drawings.
+We assume that testing membership in~$\DD$ can be done algorithmically and that restricting a drawing in~$\DD$, extending it without adding any crossing, or transforming it with a self-homeomorphism of~$\surf$ yields a drawing that is also in~$\DD$.
+For example, $\DD$ could be the class of drawings of a given drawing style with at most~$t$ crossings, for some fixed integer~$t$.

-Our general framework takes the following form.
-We fix a surface~$\surf$ and an objective function $\kappa$ from the set~$\cfD$ of (possibly edge-colored) topological drawings of graphs on~$\surf$ to the set~$\Z_+\cup\{\infty\}$; the allowed drawings~$D$ are those that satisfy $\kappa(D)<\infty$.
-The map $\kappa$ has to satisfy some natural monotonicity conditions, defined later.
-Given an integer~$r$, we prove that deciding whether an input graph~$G$ has a drawing~$D$ on~$\surf$ with $\kappa(D)\le r$ can be done in quadratic time in the size~$n$ of~$G$, and exponential in a polynomial of the other parameters, namely the genus of~$\surf$, the maximum size of a ``fully crossing'' drawing $D^\times$ satisfying $\kappa(D^\times)\le r$, and the integer~$r$.
-This remains true if one allows a bounded number of (possibly color-restricted) edge removals and vertex splits to~$G$ before drawing it; these numbers are also parameters.
-The proof is a reduction to the already mentioned problem of deciding the embeddability of a graph on a 2-complex~\cite{cm-faeg2-24}; while the general strategy is intuitive, many subtle technical details need to be overcome to make it all work.
+We prove that deciding whether an input (possibly edge-colored) graph~$G$ has a drawing in~$\DD$, and computing one if it is the case, reduces to (several) tests of embeddability of graphs on 2-complexes, discussed above~\cite{cm-faeg2-26}.
+As a consequence, it can be done in quadratic time in the size~$n$ of~$G$, and exponential in a polynomial in the other parameters, namely the genus of~$\surf$, the number of colors, and the maximum number~$r$ of crossings in a drawing in~$\DD$; alternatively, the decision problem can be solved in time linear in~$n$ if the other parameters are fixed.
+All of this remains true if one allows a bounded number of (possibly color-restricted) edge removals and vertex splits to~$G$ before drawing it; these numbers are also parameters.